websanco/liferay-learn/docs/commerce/2.x/en/developer-guide/implementing-a-custom-checkout-step.md

         _servletContext, httpServletRequest, httpServletResponse,
         "/terms_and_conditions.jsp");
 }

+@Reference
+private JSPRenderer _jspRenderer;

+@Reference(target = "(osgi.web.symbolicname=com.acme.n8n6.web)")
+private ServletContext _servletContext;
 ```

-> Use a `JSPRenderer` to render the JSP for our checkout step (in this case, [terms_and_conditions.jsp](https://github.com/liferay/liferay-learn/blob/master/docs/commerce/2.x/en/developer-guide/implementing-a-custom-checkout-step/liferay-n8n6.zip/n8n6-web/src/main/resources/META-INF/resources/terms_and_conditions.jsp)).
+> Use a `JSPRenderer` to render the JSP for our checkout step (in this case, [terms_and_conditions.jsp](https://github.com/liferay/liferay-learn/blob/master/docs/commerce/2.x/en/developer-guide/implementing-a-custom-checkout-step/resources/liferay-n8n6.zip/n8n6-web/src/main/resources/META-INF/resources/terms_and_conditions.jsp)).
 Provide the `ServletContext` as a parameter to find the JSP we have created.

 #### Add Business Logic to `processAction`